RohithReddyGK/ADMET-X/README.md

 ---

-## 🌟If you like our project, git it a ⭐.
+## 🌟If you like our project, give it a ⭐.